-In case you missed it, we here at Salt & Wind have been salivating — pun fully intended — over Baja California for some time now.
-There are plenty of reasons we're swooning for this corner of Mexico, many which we already laid out.
+In case you missed it, we here at Salt & Wind have been salivating — pun fully intended — over one of our favorite places to visit in Mexico, Baja California, for some time now.
+There are plenty of reasons we're swooning over this corner of Mexico, many which we already laid out.
 But we realized while we told you lots about where to eat, we forgot to tell you what to eat.
 We’re here to right that wrong and share what to eat next time you head to Baja California.

 Before we talk what to eat, let us share a little backstory.
 When it comes to food and Baja California, you may have heard the terms “Baja Med,” coined by chef Miguel Angel Guerrero or “Cali Baja,” which was alternately developed by chef Javier Plascencia, being thrown around.
 To be crystal clear, those terms refer to the more fine-dining cooking style that emerged in the Baja California region during the past few decades.
 Those chefs’ creativity has been a major force in making the region’s food scene what it is today.

 Another major factor?
 The weather.
-Baja California’s Mediterranean-like climate (read: sunny, temperate days, cool nights, and a moderating breeze from the ocean) means wine, olive oil, and fresh vegetables are right at home.
-Following in suit with the climate, the modern cooking draws inspiration from the Mediterranean — as in, high-protein meals with plenty of roasted meat, fresh seafood, and exquisite vegetable preparations.
+Baja California’s Mediterranean-like climate (read: sunny, temperate days, cool nights, and a moderating breeze from the ocean) makes it one of the prime places to visit in Mexico.
+It also means wine, olive oil, and fresh vegetables are right at home.
+Following in suit with the climate, the modern cooking of Baja food draws inspiration from the Mediterranean — as in, high-protein meals with plenty of roasted meat, fresh seafood, and exquisite vegetable preparations.
 Though this high-end, Mexico-meets-Mediterranean cuisine is what the area is becoming known for —- and rightly so —- there are other dishes emblematic of Baja that we wanted to make sure weren’t forgotten.

 Here’s our list of essential Baja California dishes which span from old to new, high-end to rustic, and with a few surprising inventions along the way.